 - Children who are minors at the time of the application;

-According to the VwGH, siblings are not considered a family member eligible for reunification.
+According to the VwGH, siblings in themselves are not considered a family member eligible for reunification.
 However, underaged siblings will be allowed to reunite as well when an unaccompanied minor beneficiary of international protection reunites with their parents.

 Beneficiaries of international protection who get married after having arrived in Austria cannot reunite with their spouses under the AsylG.
 They will have to go through the regular family reunification procedure as opposed to the one specific to the asylum law.
 In such a case, in addition to the material conditions set out below, spouses must also pass a German exam before entering Austria.
 They are also subject to the annual quota on family reunification.

-On 12 April 2018, the CJEU ruled in case A. and S., which concerned a request for a preliminary ruling from the Dutch Court of The Hague on the right to family reunification of unaccompanied children who reach the age of majority after lodging an asylum application.
-The CJEU concluded that an asylum applicant who is below the age of 18 at the time of his or her entry into the territory of a Member State and of the introduction of his or her asylum application in that State, but who, in the course of the asylum procedure, attains the age of majority and is thereafter granted refugee status, must still be regarded as a “minor” for the purposes of that provision.
-This judgement of the CJEU was implemented by the VwGH in its decision of 3 May 2018.
+On 12 April 2018, the CJEU ruled in case A. and S. on the right to family reunification of unaccompanied children who reach the age of majority after lodging an asylum application.
+The CJEU concluded that an asylum applicant who is below the age of 18 at the time of their entry into the territory of a Member State and of the introduction of their asylum application in that State, but who, in the course of the asylum procedure, attains the age of majority and is thereafter granted refugee status, must still be regarded as a “minor” for the purposes of that provision.
+This judgement of the CJEU was taken into consideration by the VwGH in its decision of 3 May 2018.
 However, the VwGH saw no basis for changing its previous decision-making practice.
 If an unaccompanied minor attains the age of majority during the asylum procedure, the family status of the parents and thus the conditions for joining an asylum-entitled child who is an adult at the time of the decision, cease to apply.

 The refusal to grant an entry title in the context of family reunification refers to proceedings that are regulated under the Settlement and Residence Act (Niederlassungs- und Aufenthaltsgesetz – NAG).
 The NAG further regulates the legal route for third-country nationals seeking to obtain a residence permit in Austria.
 This legal way via NAG is often the only way for family reunification in cases where the application for legal entry was not lodged within three months of the date when the asylum status was granted to the anchor family member in Austria.
 Family members that do not fall under the restrictive definition of “family member” in the asylum law also have to apply for family reunification via NAG.
 Family members of persons entitled to asylum may be granted, under certain conditions, a residence permit called “Red-White-Red-Card-Plus” in accordance with Article 46 NAG.
 This card grants access to the labour market, is valid for one year and can be prolonged to 3 years.

-The Administrative High Court emphasised that an application for family reunification cannot be dismissed on the ground that there are doubts on the family ties, without having informed the concerned persons about the possibility to undertake a DNA test.
+The Administrative High Court has emphasised that an application for family reunification cannot be dismissed on the ground that there are doubts on the family ties, without having informed the concerned persons about the possibility to undertake a DNA test.
 Also, there have been cases pending before the Administrative Court on the question of whether an application for family reunification can also be filed within the EU.

 Waiting periods and material conditions

-Family members of refugees can apply for an entry visa immediately after the status recognition of the sponsor.
+Family members of refugees can apply for an entry visa immediately after status recognition of the sponsor.
 However, a number of restrictions have been put in place as of 1 June 2016.
 If the application is submitted to an Austrian representation within 3 months, no further requirements are imposed.
 If it is submitted after the 3-month time limit has lapsed, a number of conditions are imposed: (a) sufficient income; (b) health insurance; and (c) stable accommodation.
 These are material requirements set in line with requirements for other third-country nationals.
 However, contrary to other third country nationals, no language knowledge is required for asylum law family reunification, nor is there a quota.

-Subsidiary protection beneficiaries’ family members can only submit an application after at least 3 years of the sponsor’s recognition.
-The aforementioned requirements – sufficient income, health insurance and accommodation – in force since 1 June 2016 are always applicable to beneficiaries of the subsidiary protection, with the exception of unaccompanied children.
+Subsidiary protection beneficiaries’ family members can only submit an application after at least 3 years from the sponsor’s recognition.
+The aforementioned requirements – sufficient income, health insurance and accommodation – in force since 1 June 2016 are always applicable to beneficiaries of the subsidiary protection, with the exception of family members of unaccompanied children.

-The fact that a beneficiary of subsidiary protection has to wait three years before initiating a family reunification procedure has been ruled as non-discriminatory by the Constitutional Court.
+The fact that a beneficiary of subsidiary protection must wait three years before initiating a family reunification procedure has been ruled as non-discriminatory by the Constitutional Court.
 The case concerned a 13-years-old unaccompanied minor from Syria who had received subsidiary protection in July 2016 and who had therefore to wait for 3 years to benefit from family reunification instead of 1 year (the previous waiting time imposed).
 In its ruling, the Constitutional Court considered that differentiating between persons entitled to asylum and persons entitled to subsidiary protection did not pose a risk of unequal treatment, as they are evident differences between these two groups (e.g. with regards to the temporary right of residence).
 Following the judgement by the ECtHR in the case M.A. against Denmark which found the 3-year waiting period to be in conflict with art 8 ECHR, beneficiaries of subsidiary protection applied for family reunification before the 3-year-limit had passed.
 In one case, the Constitutional Court dismissed the appeal and did not put the regulation in question.

-NGOs have expressed concerns in relation to the time limit for submitting an application for family reunification, given that applications must be submitted personally to an Austrian embassy.
-However, waiting times for submitting an application at currently exceeding 3 months.
+NGOs have expressed concerns in relation to the time limit for applying for family reunification, given that applications must be submitted personally to an Austrian embassy.
+Indeed, waiting times for submitting an application currently exceed 3 months.
 In practice, applications submitted in writing are thus very lengthy.
-This situation deteriorated in 2021 due to the takeover of the Taliban in Afghanistan: The responsible embassy in Islamabad, Pakistan, scheduled appointments with several months of waiting time.
+This situation deteriorated in 2021 due to the takeover of the Taliban in Afghanistan: the responsible embassy in Islamabad, Pakistan, scheduled appointments with several months of waiting time.
 The situation has worsened in 2022: due to the high number of applications and lack of resources at the Austrian Embassy in Syria, which is located in Beirut, the waiting time for the registration appointment at the Embassy is more than 12 months, increasing the length of procedure to at least 2 to 3 years according to reports from the Austrian Red Cross.

 This is despite the fact that the law makes explicit reference to Article 8 ECHR in Article 35(4) AsylG, and the explanatory notes cite a ruling of the Administrative High Court that an application for a visa for family reunion with a person entitled to protection should be granted if this is necessary to maintain private and family life.

-It should be further noted that, in order to benefit from family reunification, the family members of persons entitled to asylum or subsidiary protection make an application at the Austrian embassy.
+In order to benefit from family reunification, family members of persons entitled to asylum or subsidiary protection make an application at the Austrian embassy.
 In that regard, the BFA conducts a probability diagnostic for the grant of family reunification, during which the family ties are particularly examined.
-In 2018, the BFA has conducted a total of 3,068 of these probability evaluations.
+In 2018, the BFA conducted a total of 3,068 of these probability evaluations.

 In 2019, the Austrian Red Cross provided support to 573 family reunification procedures, which concerned 1,442 family members willing to be reunited with a person granted international protection in Austria.
 In total, the Austrian Red Cross assisted 5,143 persons in 1,862 open cases.
 Throughout 2019, 1,264 counselling units with clients were thus carried out, while another 2,942 persons obtained assistance from the open counselling service.
 388 written submissions were brought in by the Austrian Red Cross in 2019.
 In 2020, there were no updated statistics on the activities of the Red Cross made available.
 It was reported that due to Covid-19 related travel restrictions and limited working hours at the Austrian embassies abroad, there was a significant delay in processing family reunification cases.

 Article 35(5) AsylG.